 seven garlic cloves, peeled

-a half of yellow onion, cut in half
+a half yellow onion, quartered

 one hundred and thirty fluid ounces of water